Curriculum

 Biotechnology

 Technology has changed the modern farm.
-Growers choose from many seed varieties with selectively bred and genetically modified traits.
-Students will figure out how genetic modifications have come to … See curriculum
+Growers choose from seed varieties with selectively bred and genetically modified traits and livestock farmers have choices for specific genetics to produce … See curriculum

 unit